 The three fundamentals of cross country skiing are balance, weight shift, and timing.
 The first two depend on strength training.
 A solid upper body that stays stable as you stride over the legs is dependent on a strong core.

-In an effort to get in shape for Nordic skiing, try holding each of the following for 30 seconds to a minute increasing the time as you get stronger: Plank, Side Plank, Bridge, and Superman.
+In an effort to get in shape for Nordic skiing, try holding each of the following for 30 seconds to a minute increasing the time as you get stronger.

 Leg strength: single leg squats

-One of the most fundamental parks of skiing, classic, skate, backcountry, or even downhill is balancing on skis.
+Balance is one of the most fundamental parks of skiing.
+Whether it be classic, skate, backcountry, or even downhill, the core skill is balancing on skis.
 In almost all forms of skiing you are doing some sort of squat.
 Leg strength is essential for balancing on moving skis.
 Single leg squats are a perfect way to practice this skill.

 Single Leg squats, Side lunges, Squats, Step ups